 Do You Swirl Ice Wine?

 Ice wines do benefit from swirling.
 They are very complex wines, and if you try them untouched, you will most likely not be able to enjoy their complexity to the fullest.
 Thus, you should swirl ice wine to get it in touch with oxygen and make it open up.
+If you drink ice wine from special ice wine glasses, you must be careful, though.
+These glasses are smaller than regular wine glasses, so there is a bigger risk of sloshing wine.

 Do You Swirl Sparkling Wine and Champagne?

 Sparkling wine should not be swirled, and here is why: An essential aspect of enjoying sparkling wine is the fizzing sensation of its bubbles.
 These bubbles are carbon dioxide (CO2).
 When you open the bottle and fill your glass, this CO2 slowly escapes.
 By swirling your glass, you speed up this process.
 The CO2 disappears faster and leaves your sparkling wine flat and dull.
+Besides, the CO2 transports the aromas to the surface while it slowly escapes.
+So swirling is not necessary to release a sparkling wine’s full taste.
+For these reasons, you should never swirl a glass of sparkling wine.

 DO YOU SWIRL WINE IN A DECANTER?